ursusdm/URSUS_UHI/README.md

 b) Cropping the area of ​​interest interactively on the map

+c) Cropping the area of ​​interest interactively on the map

+d) Show results

 ## Download a Landsat-8 image of the city of interest

 To download Landsat-8 images of the cities of study interest, we can do so for free from the site https://earthexplorer.usgs.gov/ following the instructions shown in the screenshots: